dimadesu/android-rtmp-ingest/README.md

 We'll be using [MediaMTX](https://github.com/bluenviron/mediamtx) as a server (running in Termux).

 [`IRL Pro`](https://irlpro.app) is a great video encoder app.
 It can stream SRT HEVC with dynamic bitrate and bonding.
 Unfortunately, it cannot use audio from an RTMP stream, but it can use audio from a phone audio input or a Bluetooth mic connected to the phone.
+(Update 07/06/2025: I was experimenting and found an alternative way to push through the audio from RTMP stream to IRL Pro.
+The solution described in the doc is still a great option.
+I'll update the doc soon.)

 Another option is to use `ffmpeg` in Termux.
 It can do SRT HEVC with no dynamic bitrate and no bonding.
 It uses audio from RTMP stream.